octobercms/docs/3.x/cms/ajax/javascript-api.md

 ## Usage Examples

-Request a confirmation before the onDelete request is sent:
+Request a confirmation before the `onDelete` request is sent.

 ```js
 $('form').request('onDelete', {